syncfusion-content/winui-docs/winui/TreeGrid/Getting-Started.md

 ## Creating an application with WinUI TreeGrid

-1. Create new WinUI Project in Visual Studio to display TreeGrid with data objects.
+1. Create a simple project using the instructions given in the [Getting Started with your first WinUI app](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/get-started-winui3-for-uwp) documentation.

-2. Install the `Syncfusion.Grid.WinUI` NuGet packages.
+2. Add reference to [Syncfusion.Grid.WinUI](https://www.nuget.org/packages/Syncfusion.Grid.WinUI) NuGet.

-3. Declare the namespace in XAML.
+3. Import the control namespace `Syncfusion.UI.Xaml.TreeGrid`  in XAML or C# code.

 4. Initialize the SfTreeGrid control.

 {% tabs %}
 {% highlight xaml %}